r3-os/r3/src/constance_port_arm_m/src/lib.md

 [`INTERRUPT_EXTERNAL0`]: crate::INTERRUPT_EXTERNAL0
 [`INTERRUPT_SYSTICK`]: crate::INTERRUPT_SYSTICK

+# Kernel Timing

+The availability of timer sources varies greatly between MCUs and there's no one-size-fits-all solution.
+For this reason, [`use_port!`] does not implement [`PortTimer`] on your system type.
+The Arm-M architecture defines SysTick, an optional timer integrated with a processor core and most Arm-M-based MCUs are equipped with those.
+This crate provides an implementation of `PortTimer` that utilizes SysTick.

+[`PortTimer`]: constance::kernel::PortTimer

+## Tickful SysTick

+This implementation is selected by [`use_systick_tickful!`].
+It configures SysTick to fire at a constant interval.
+The SysTick handler advances the tick count by a constant amount every time it's called.

+**Pros:** The time measurement is as accurate as the source clock.

+**Cons:** Preempts tasks frequently.
+Inefficient in terms of energy consumption.
+Timeout precision is limited by the tick frequency.
+Can't tolerate a large interrupt delay (missing one interrupt is enough to disrupt the time measurement).

+## Tickless SysTick

+TODO

 # Safety

 Being a low-level piece of software, this port directly interfaces with hardware.
 This is not a problem as long as the port is the only piece of code doing that, but it might interfere with other low-level libraries and break their assumptions, potentially leading to an undefined behavior.
 This section lists potential harmful interactions that an application developer should keep in mind.